soapdog/book-controlling-your-web-experience-with-addons/manuscript/introduction.md

 The last decade of the Web has been marked by one upward trend in siloed experiences.
 Our online experience becomes more centralized and controlled each day.
 [Many people actually believe that facebook is all there is on the web](http://qz.com/333313/milliions-of-facebook-users-have-no-idea-theyre-using-the-internet/).

-> A small-scale survey in five countries showed that many Facebook users either don’t know the app is on the Internet, or have no idea there is an Internet beyond Facebook.
+> A small-scale survey in five countries showed that many Facebook users either don't know the app is on the Internet, or have no idea there is an Internet beyond Facebook.
 Without Web literacy, we cannot expect people to understand what the Internet can do for them, or why they should care. &mdash; from [Mozilla Internet Health Report v0.1 - Web Literacy](https://internethealthreport.org/v01/web-literacy/).

 Not long ago, the Web was thriving on a decentralized blogosphere where each author was in control of their own content.
 Portals such as [Geocities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities) made having a Web Page and experimenting with HTML/CSS very easy.
 Today, online citizens live inside social networks that promote siloed experiences and are hostile to the concept of a [decentralized Web](https://internethealthreport.org/v01/decentralization/).